Learning Language Specific Sub-network for Multilingual Machine Translation: Methodology

 \subsection{Finding Language Specific Model Masks}

 Training a single model jointly on multiple language directions will lead to performance degradation for rich resource pairs~\citep{johnson-etal-2017-googles}.
 The single model will improve on low resource language pairs, but will reduce performance on pairs like English-German.
-Intuitively, jointly training on all translation pairs will obtain an ``average" model, which deviates from the bilingual models (Figure~\ref{fig:avg}).
-For rich resources, such deviation may hurt the performance since a multilingual MT model must distribute its modeling capacity for all translation directions.
+Intuitively, jointly training on all translation pairs will obtain an ``average" model.
+For rich resources, such averaging may hurt the performance since a multilingual MT model must distribute its modeling capacity for all translation directions.
 Based on this intuition, our idea is to find a sub-network of the original multilingual model.
 Such sub-network is specific to each language pair.

 We start from a multilingual base model $\theta_0$.
 The $\theta_0$ is trained with Eq.~\eqref{eq:multi}.
 A sub-network is indicated by a binary mask vector $\mathbf{M}_{s_i\rightarrow t_i} \in \{0,1\}^{\left|\theta \right|}$ for language pair $s_i \rightarrow t_i$.
 Each element being $1$ indicates to retain the weight and $0$ to abandon the weight.
 Then the parameters associated with $s_i\rightarrow t_i$ is $\theta_{s_i\rightarrow t_i}=\{ \theta_0^j \mid \mathbf{M}^j_{s_i\rightarrow t_i} =1 \}$, where $j$ denotes the $j$th element in $\theta_0$.
 The parameters $\theta_{s_i \rightarrow t_i}$ are only responsible for the particular language $s_i$ and $t_i$.
 We intend to find such language specific sub-networks.
 Figure~\ref{fig:illustration} illustrates the original model and its language specific sub-networks.